-The main body of the text contains the five poems that were prefixed to the 1631 edition of the Catechism (pp xliii-xlviii): Faoisid Eóin Stiúbhairt, Is mairg do-ní uaille as óige, An Phaidear, Na Deich n-Aitheanta, and Mairg dar compánach an cholann.
-This is followed by Adtimchiol an Chreidimh (pp. 1-112).
+The 1631 Gaelic Catechism is preceded by five poems which are reproduced here (pp. xliii-xlviii): Faoisid Eóin Stiúbhairt, Is mairg do-ní uaille as óige, An Phaidear, Na Deich n-Aitheanta and Mairg dar compánach an cholann.
+The Catechism itself, entitled Adtimchiol an Chreidimh follows on pp. 1-112.

 There are two appendices.
-Appendix I contains notes on and variant readings for the prefixed poems (pp. 215-27).
-Appendix II contains the text of the 1659 Shorter Catechism.
-This version does not reproduce the lineation, pagination or typography of the original.
-There is a supplementary Glossary of words in the poems and Shorter Catechism but not in Calvin’s Catechism (pp. 251-56).
-At the end of the volume is a list of members of the Scottish Gaelic Texts Society.
+Appendix I (pp. 215-27) consists of Notes on the five poems prefixed to the 1631 edition.
+These include variant readings for those poems which appear elsewhere.
+Appendix II (pp. 229-50) contains the text of the 1659 Shorter Catechism.
+This is followed (pp. 251-56) by a Supplementary Glossary of difficult words which appear in the five poems and Shorter Catechism but do not figure in Adtimchiol an Chreidimh.
+The volume is concluded (pp. 259-64) by a section relating to the Scottish Gaelic Texts Society.

-See Text 188, Sailm Dhaibhidh, for more information on the Gaelic translations of the Shorter Catechism.
+See Text 188 for the language of the 1659 Shorter Catechism.